 Afterwards you will notice they have an Account Number showing under the API Account column

-For more information on API based file scanning, check out the API Scanning Overview page.
+For more information on API based file scanning and what APIs are available, check out the API Scanning Overview page.

 To change your own password, you will select the user icon in the upper right corner of the console and select